Yazidi genocide: Rise of Yazidi anti-Arab militias

+Sinjar city, known to be ethnically and religiously diverse before the Yazidi genocide, became almost entirely Yazidi by 2020.
+After the 2017 Peshmerga withdrawal, Sunni Arabs did return to Arab-only villages, although the previously mixed villages were inhabited only by Yazidis.
+Some Sunni Kurds returned to Sinjar city and surrounding villages in 2020, although no Sunni Arabs had returned.
+Sunni Arabs did not return due to fear of Yazidi civilians, Yazidi armed groups, the Peshmerga, and the PMF.

 Classification as a genocide

-Many international organisations, governments and parliaments, as well as groups have classified ISIL's treatment of the Yazidis as genocide, and condemned it as such.
-The Genocide of Yazidis has been officially recognized by several bodies of the United Nations and the European Parliament.Some states have recognized it as well, including the National Assembly of Armenia, the Australian parliament, the British Parliament, the Canadian parliament, and the United States House of Representatives.
-Multiple individual human rights activists such as Nazand Begikhani and Dr. Widad Akrawi have also advocated for this view.
+Many international organisations, governments and parliaments, as well as groups, have classified IS's treatment of the Yazidis as a genocide, and they have also condemned it as such.
+Additionally, the Genocide of Yazidis has officially been recognized as a genocide by several bodies of the United Nations and the European Parliament.
+Some states have recognized it as well, including the National Assembly of Armenia, the Australian parliament, the British Parliament, the Canadian parliament, and the United States House of Representatives.
+Multiple individual human rights activists such as Nazand Begikhani and Dr. Widad Akrawi have also advocated this view.

-In 2017, CNN journalists Jomana Karadsheh and Chris Jackson interviewed former Yazidi captives and exclusively filmed the Daesh Criminal Investigations Unit (DCIU), a team of Iraqi Kurdish and western investigators who have been operating secretly in Northern Iraq, for more than two years, collecting evidence of ISIS’ war crimes.
+In 2017, CNN journalists Jomana Karadsheh and Chris Jackson interviewed former Yazidi captives and exclusively filmed the Daesh Criminal Investigations Unit (DCIU), a team of Iraqi Kurdish and western investigators who have been operating secretly in Northern Iraq, for more than two years, collecting evidence of IS' war crimes.